Dr Richard Dune

 One of the most promising aspects of the SAF is its commitment to agility and responsiveness.
 The CQC aims to update ratings and assessments dynamically, reflecting changes in service quality more quickly than ever before.

-This means that providers need to be continuously vigilant and proactive in maintaining high standards of care, as the impact of improvements or declines in service quality will be more promptly reflected in their ratings.
+This means that providers must be continuously vigilant and proactive in maintaining high standards of care, as the impact of improvements or declines in service quality will be more promptly reflected in their ratings.

 Emphasis on comprehensive feedback